-DEHCR ensures, currently through its contract with Aids Resource Center of Wisconsin (ARCW), full coverage in the 66 counties in DEHCR's HOPWA area.
+DEHCR ensures, currently through its contract with Vivent Health (formerly known as AIDS Resource Center of Wisconsin), full coverage in the 66 counties in DEHCR's HOPWA area.

-Leveraging and Match
+Leveraging

 CDBG-ED funding is often used as gap financing, allowing it to leverage other sources of funds at the local level.
-CDBG-Public Facilities, CDBG-Planning, and CDBG-Public Facilities for Economic Development (CDBG-PFED) have a 50 percent match requirement.
+CDBG-Planning and CDBG-Public Facilities for Economic Development (CDBG-PFED) have a 50 percent match requirement.
 This requirement is often satisfied using funds from local government and other state or federal agencies.
 Matching funds used on CDBG projects often greatly exceed the minimum match requirements.
+Substantial Amendment #4 to the 2015-2019 Consolidated Plan made changes to match criteria that became effective in program year 2019.
+The State updated the match requirement for CDBG-Public Facilities and CDBG-Planning awards to require \$1 in match for every \$2 awarded, but waives the match requirement for CDBG-Planning projects for broadband internet expansion.